ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 is, We'll ship the feature this month.
 If the team says, We'll ship the feature on the 23rd, they're more likely to miss that deadline.

- ere s no need to try to estimate hours or days per ticket if you plan your work/resource allocation out by week, month, or quarter.
+ There's no need to try to estimate hours or days per ticket if you plan your work/resource allocation out by week, month, or quarter.
 Pay attention over time to whether or not your estimates are actually giving you the planning capability you hope for.
 If they're not, don't punish the team by continuing the process, or worse, using it as a contributing factor in performance reviews.
 Instead, adjust the estimates so they help instead of hurting you.
 Change your expectations, and instead of reacting to missing estimates, react to the challenges the team is facing as they struggle to meet the estimates.

 A final note on estimates: don't conflate missing estimates with poor total output/velocity.
 Some teams will be highly effective, have high output, and still miss estimates.
 Velocity is the more important metric, and a high